replicatedhq/replicated-docs/docs/enterprise/snapshots-understanding.md

 - Use the Snapshots tab in the admin console to cleanup and remove snapshots.
 Otherwise, removing data from the snapshot storage itself results in data corruption and the loss of snapshots.

-## Configuring and Using Snapshots
+## Configuring Snapshots

-Complete the following procedures to configure the snapshots feature, and then create and restore backups:
+You must configure the snapshots feature before you can create backups.
+Complete the following procedures to configure the snapshots feature:

 1. Review the limitations and considerations.
 See [Limitations and Considerations](#limitations-and-considerations).